 During her professional career, Natalie has had the opportunity to work with a variety of populations and disorders.
 She also has gained experience working as a speech-language pathologist in a variety of settings including schools, daycares, and homes.
 Natalie worked for Franklin County public schools with special needs children and also has a great deal of knowledge and experience in early intervention.

 Natalie has had the opportunity to professionally work with children with children with Developmental Delays, Feeding/Oral Motor Disorders, Down Syndrome, Autism, Apraxia, Language-Based Literacy Disorders, Fluency Disorders, Medically Fragile Children, and Articulation/Phonological Disorders.
 She has received specialized training in Feeding assessment/intervention, Childhood Apraxia of Speech, Autism Spectrum Disorders, The Floortime Method, Beckman Oral Motor Assessment and Intervention, basic sign language, and the Picture Exchange Communication System.
 She enjoys working with individuals of all ages and their families.
 Natalie is licensed by the board of North Carolina and has her Certificate of Clinical Competence from the American Speech Language Hearing Association.
+She is also recognized by Apraxia Kids™ for Advanced Training and Expertise in Childhood Apraxia of Speech.

 Natalie married Jordan Parker in 2004.
 Jordan stays busy working as a Professional Land Surveyor in Wake Forest, NC.
 Natalie and Jordan have two beautiful girls, Savannah and Ansley.